esheldon/reredux/config/README.txt

 	- mcal-w007ln-01
 		- used x_interpolant='lanczos15'
-		- wow, the errors are way less.
+		- wow, the errors are factor of 5 less.
 I had expected low errors since there is no shape noise
 		R: [ 0.26547729  0.26535603]
 		Rpsf: [ 0.
 0.]